awsdocs/amazon-appstream2-developer-guide/doc_source/install-configure-client.md

 To install and configure the AppStream 2\.0 client for your users, download the installation files\.

-1. Download the Enterprise Deployment Tool from [AppStream 2\.0 supported clients\.](https://clients.amazonappstream.com)
+1. On the bottom right of the [AppStream 2\.0 supported clients](https://clients.amazonappstream.com) page, select the **Enterprise Deployment Tool** link\.
+This link opens a \.zip file that contains the required files for the latest version of the tool\.

 1. Navigate to the location where you downloaded the tool, right\-click the **AmazonAppStreamClient\_EnterpriseSetup\_<version>** folder, and choose **Extract All**\.
 The folder contains the following two installation programs:
    + AmazonAppStreamClientSetup\_<version>\.msi